Ambroise Vollard: Biography

 Born in Saint-Denis, Réunion, he was raised in the French Indian Ocean colony.
 After his matura (final exams) in La Réunion, he went to study jurisprudence in France from 1885, for a while in Montpellier, then at the École de droit in Paris, where he received his degree in 1888.

 During his studies, Vollard converted himself into an "amateur-merchant" by becoming a clerk for an art dealer, and in 1893 established his own art gallery, at Rue Laffitte, then the center of the Parisian market for contemporary art.
 There Vollard mounted his first major exhibitions, buying almost the entire output of Cézanne, some 150 canvases, to create his first exhibition in 1895.
 This was followed by exhibitions of Manet, Gauguin and Vincent van Gogh (4 – 30 June 1895); for Gabriel Mourey, French correspondent of The Studio in Paris, this was simply a matter of "Scylla and Charybdis".
 These were followed by a second Cézanne exhibition (1898), the first Picasso exhibition (1901) and a Matisse exhibition (1904).

 Much has been made of his physical appearance and countenance (grimly described as a "large, gruff, boorish fellow" with "downcast eyes..."); however, he was also a very shrewd businessman who made a fortune with the "buy low, sell high" mantra.
 His clients included Albert C. Barnes, Henry Osborne Havemeyer, Gertrude Stein and her brother, Leo Stein.
-A digital archive consisting of materials from the Galérie Vollard (1893–1939) and the archives of his publishing house Ambroise Vollard, éditeur (1895–1939) was published by the Wildenstein Plattner Institute.
+A digital archive consisting of materials from the Galérie Vollard (1893–1939) and the archives of his publishing house Ambroise Vollard, éditeur (1895–1939) was published online by the Wildenstein Plattner Institute.

 Having put on the first Picasso exhibition, in 1930 Vollard commissioned Picasso to produce a suite of 100 etchings which became known as the Vollard Suite.
 An earlier Vollard Suite was commissioned from Paul Gauguin in 1898–99, a smaller group in woodcut and monotype, which Vollard did not like.

 Vollard would later write biographies of Cézanne (1914), Degas, and Renoir.
 In 1937 he published his autobiography, Recollections of a Picture Dealer.